slalombuild/aws-cdk-event-driven-architecture/README.md

 - SSM parameter for storing config.

 ### Code / Configuration for stage 2
-This will create s3 bucket and first stack with AWS CDK
+This will create s3 bucket and second stack with AWS CDK

+create s3-bucket.ts file - This is for CDK resouces for stage2 of our architecture

 ```
 import {CfnOutput } from 'aws-cdk-lib';
 import * as cdk from 'aws-cdk-lib'